Build a Lean Production System

 Aside from decreasing assembly-line cost through Continuous Improvement you can also use Lean Six Sigma.
 By focusing Lean Six Sigma on the most strategic parts of your assembly-line you will find that it:

-- Decreases assembly-line cost,
+- For example decreases assembly-line cost,

 - Increases assembly-line quality, and